vmware-archive/halite/README.md

   $ sudo npm install -g requirejs

-To use grunt do a local install of grunt
+To use express and/or grunt do a local installs of each

   $ cd crystalline
+  $ npm install express
   $ npm install grunt
   $ grunt